palantir/conjure/docs/rfc/007-endpoint-errors.md

           - BlueMoon
         docs: Returns some result, but once in a blue moon throws an error
 ```

+***

 ## Proposal

-This proposal should be viewed in two distinct parts - declared (and handled) exceptions on Conjure endpoints, and the
+This proposal should be viewed in two distinct parts - declared exceptions on Conjure endpoints and how they can be handled,
-possible language implementations of such a feature.
+and the possible language implementations of such a feature.
+The exact details on language implementation will be left
+to the following PRs on the respective repositories.

 ### Intent